kovart/forta-spam-detector/README.md

-# Spam Token Detector
+# Spam Detector

+## About Artem Kovalchuk

+I am a contractor for the Forta Foundation, and have been a bot developer since the Forta Network launched in Fall 2021.
+You can [read more](#about-the-author) about my experience below.

-## 💬 Description
+## 💬 Bot Summary

 This bot detects spam tokens using advanced algorithms that analyze multiple indicators.
 These indicators include token metadata analysis, compliance with declared token standards, distribution rationality and analysis of creator and recipient behavior.
 Additionally, the bot has the ability to adjust its assessment during the lifespan of the token, providing up-to-date characterization of spam tokens.

 ## 🛠️ How it Works